-Chronic fatigue, allergies, thyroid problems, asthma, arthritis, autoimmune diseases, heart and stroke attacks and cancer are linked to toxins, that if your liver is not healthy will produce, leading to a host of health issues.
+Chronic fatigue, allergies, thyroid problems, asthma, arthritis, autoimmune diseases, heart and stroke attacks and cancer are linked to toxins.
+These toxins need to be dealt with by the liver and if liver is sluggish and can’t do it’s job it will lead to a host of health issues.

-Liver’s detoxification enzymes is at the root of most chronic disease.
+Liver’s detoxification enzymes are at the root of most chronic disease.

 Liver cells (liver sinusoids) are responsible for a host of jobs such as detoxification.
 When anything in the body goes array such as blood sugar, hormones, energy, or emotions, you can suspect that these liver cells are not able to do their job.
 Let’s look at what affects these cells and how you can control their function.